-- Master of science degree with thesis option: A minimum of 30 credit hours of approved graduate study, including nine credit hours of master of science thesis under the supervision of a faculty member, is required.
+Master of science degree with thesis option: A minimum of 30 credit hours of approved graduate study, including nine credit hours of master of science thesis under the supervision of a faculty member, is required.
 Students are required to submit a written thesis and successfully complete the oral defense of the thesis work.
-Additional guidelines and requirements may exist for individual departments. - 2.
-Master of science degree with non-thesis option: The master of science with non-thesis option is available with the approval of the department chair or the department graduate program director: - a.
+Additional guidelines and requirements may exist for individual departments.

+- 2. Master of science degree with non-thesis option: The master of science with non-thesis option is available with the approval of the department chair or the department graduate program director: - a.
 Master of science degree with project option: Students are required to complete 30 credit hours of approved graduate study, including six hours of master of science project as specified by individual department guidelines and requirements.
 Students are required to submit a written project report to the department. - b.
-Master of science degree with course work-only option: Students are required to complete 36 credit hours of approved graduate-level course work.
-Additional hours of course work to replace thesis or project are selected from departmental electives approved by the department chair or the graduate program director.
+Master of science degree with course work-only option: Students are required to complete 30 credit hours of approved graduate-level course work.
+Additional hours of course work to replace thesis or project are selected from departmental electives approved by the department chair or the graduate program director. - c, The master of science degree in chemical engineering has an additional non-thesis option, a Professional Science Masters, that requires 30 credit hours of approved graduate-level course work and 6 hours on internship.